Skip to content

 glob initialized: bool = False;

-glob cache: Any = None;
+glob cache: any = None;

 For more patterns, see the Advanced Patterns & JS Interop tutorial.